 Research context and aims:

-While much writing on the geography of the art world emphasises the formation of specialised global circuits (Sassen, 2005), evidence is showing that globalisation of contemporary art production and circulation has specific under-researched local effects.
-These can for example be explained through the wealth of local DIY initiatives emerging in different cities around the world (Relyea, 2013) or through trust relationship between local gallerists and artists (Velthuis, 2013) that re-evaluate physical distance in the art world.
-Within this context however an understanding of what art scenes are and how they are located or spatially imagined does not surface.
+While much writing on the geography of the art world emphasises the formation of specialised global circuits, evidence is showing that globalisation of contemporary art production and circulation has specific under-researched local effects.
+These can for example be explained through the wealth of local artist-led initiatives emerging in different cities around the world, or through trust relationship between local gallerists and artists that re-evaluate physical distance in the art world.
+Within this context however an understanding of artists’ relation to place(s), as well as a possible geography of art scenes does not surface.

-My thesis takes Madoff's (2009) argument that "art schools are always local" as starting point to discuss their potential for the emergence of art scenes from a specific place.
-He continues to argue: "Who, if not the young artists studying in a city and the professors teaching them year after year, should define the local art situation?"
-(Madoff, 2009: 239).
-At the same time as I will study the emergence of scenes though the case of art schools, I will question the local bias and articulate how art scenes are spatially constructed and cross the physical boundaries of place.
+My thesis takes Madoff’s (Art Schools in the 21st Centrury, 2009) argument that "art schools are always local" as starting point to discuss their role in the emergence of art scenes from a specific place.
+He continues to argue: "Who, if not the young artists studying in a city and the professors teaching them year after year, should define the local art situation?" (p.239).
+Processes of artistic learning illustrate how artists discover place at the same time as their artistic practice emerges.
+The local bias on a singular place however is questioned by articulating how art scenes are spatially constructed and need to be understood through a global sense of place.

 - Biographic interviews with Fine Art students & graduates